About Level Testing:

 This chart is taken from the “Bell English” website –

 The following is an alphabetical list of ESL level testing resources that I have taken a look at.
 I will add more resources as I discover them.
-Some of the sites test your reading level as opposed to your ESL level – which is also a good thing to know and can be more practical in some cases.
+Some sites listed here test your reading level as opposed to your ESL level – which is also a good thing to know and can be more practical in some cases.

 This site has a very interesting level test called “English Level Quiz.”